adsabs/adsabs.github.io/_includes/_help/privacy/_posts/privacy.md

 The {{ include.site }} respects the privacy of its users.
 The following describes our policy.

 ## Server Logs
-As you travel through {{ include.site }} web site, our server logs the following information about your session on the site:
+As you travel through the {{ include.site }} web site, our server logs the following information about your session on the site:

   * Your computer's IP address (an IP address is a number that is assigned to you by your internet service provider).
   * The type of browser and operating system used to access our site.